regen-network/regen-ledger/docs/validators/get-started/run-a-full-node.md

 ## Prepare Upgrade

-The next step will be to prepare your node for the upgrade process.
-See [Upgrade Overview](../migrations/upgrade.md) for more information.
+The next step will be to [create a validator](create-a-validator.md) and prepare your node for the [upgrade process](../migrations/upgrade.md).